Neurological diseases associated with skin signs include:

 - The lesions may have sharp/defined borders and cannot be diagnosed as a known skin disease.
 They are surrounded by completely normal skin.

-- Patients fail to provide a clear history about the evolution of the lesions.
+- Patients fail to provide a clear history of the evolution of the lesions.

 - Dermatitis para-artefacta may be a conscious or semi-conscious manipulation of skin, mainly stemming from impulse control problems (eg, trichotillomania is the repetitive pulling of hair).